chrisdeaner/chrisdeaner.github.io/_posts/news/2024-05-16-calling-off-the-rescue.md

 A few years later we were messing around on guitars and drums in the studio and happened upon a chord progression that because of its similar major minor feeling key, thought it might slot in well with the original piece.
-In marrying the two parts, the new part became the verse and the rest of composition came together relatiely quickly.
-Then Covid hit so it wouldn’t see the light of day for another 5 years.
+It worked and in marrying the two parts, the verse of the song became clear, and the rest of composition seemd to come together relatively quickly.
+But then Covid hit so it wouldn’t see the light of day for another 5 years.
 Well 8 years if you’re counting.

 The track also features Patrick’s daughter’s former high school treble chorus.
 He had shared a video of a beautiful performance of theirs and James suggested